Cyber Security Skills Gap: What Can you do to Maximise your Resources?

 Cyber threats are growing at a faster rate than cyber security professionals can contain them.
-Black hats have all the resources at their disposal of a $1.5 trillion cyber crime economy, offering off-the-shelf hacking tool kits and advice to launch a range of money-making attacks.
-Today’s security teams have to contend with phishing and social engineering, file-less malware, organised cyber crime gangs running coordinated Business Email Compromise (BEC) and other campaigns, information-stealing malware, and much more besides.
+Black hats have all the resources at their disposal of a $1.5 trillion cyber crime economy, offering off-the-shelf hacking tool-kits and updated advice to launch a range of money-making attacks.
+Today’s security teams have to contend with phishing and social engineering, file-less malware, organised cyber crime gangs running coordinated Business Email Compromise (BEC) and other campaigns, in addition to information-stealing malware; and much more besides.
 One security vendor blocked over 26.8 billion unique threats in the first half of 2019 alone.

 Security teams are overwhelmed by the scale of the challenge.
-A perfect storm of escalating threat levels combined with an explosion in corporate endpoints, including IoT devices and cloud systems, is threatening to submerge them in a tsunami of security alerts.
-It doesn’t help that competing security products may lead both to security gaps and overlapping alerts, while poorly configured tools mean many of these may be false positives.
+A perfect storm of escalating threat levels combined with a sudden surge in corporate endpoints, including IoT devices and cloud systems, is threatening to submerge them in a tsunami of security alerts.
+It doesn’t help that competing security products may lead both to security gaps and overlapping alerts, while poorly configured tools mean many of these alerts may be false positives.

 What can you do?

-To put things in perspective, the global information security workforce needs to grow 145% to meet surging demand.
+To put things into perspective, the global information security workforce needs to grow 145% to meet surging demand.
 That’s unlikely to happen any time soon.
-But there are some things you can do today to help at least cope with surging threat levels and compliance requirements.
+But there are some immediate changes your business can make today to help cope with surging cyber threat levels and increased compliance requirements.